PyVRP/VRPLIB/README.md

 - Problem specifications, which may contain metadata or problem-specific information such as the max number of vehicles.
 - Problem data, which are often arrays of values describing, for example, customer service times and time windows.

-### VRPLIB
-A VRPLIB instance consists of two parts, one part for problem specifications (as keyword-value pairs) and one part for problem data sections (as arrays).

-### Solomon
-A Solomon instance contains a section for vehicle data and a section for customer data.

-The keywords of a Solomon instance are modified in the returned `instance` object.

-## On distances
+## On parsing distances
-The VRP literature uses a number of different conventions for how the distances matrix are computed.
 The `vrplib` library tries to follow the instance specifications as strictly as possible to compute the distances.

 For VRPLIB instances, the distances computation is determined by the `EDGE_WEIGHT_TYPE` and possibly the `EDGE_WEIGHT_FORMAT` specifications.
 We currently support two categories of edge weight types:
 - `*_2D`: compute the Euclidean distances using the node coordinate data.